ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 | Right Don | Any hole in Row B, hole 28 shared row | A2          |
 | Right Ka  | Any hole in Row A, hole 30 shared row | A3          |

-These screw terminals will connect to the drum sensor TRS jacks in a later step.
+These screw terminals will connect to the drum sensor TRS jacks in a step later in this guide

 ---